six-group/six-webcomponents/source/packages/ui-library/readme.md

 This is the actual UI components library.

-The Webcomponents here are built with Stencil.
+The Webcomponents in this library are built with Stencil.

 ## Stencil